Jesse Luketa

-Jesse Shimbi Luketa (born January 15, 1999) is a Canadian professional football for the Los Angeles Rams of the National Football League (NFL).
+Jesse Shimbi Luketa (born January 15, 1999) is a Canadian professional football outside linebacker.
 He played college football for the Penn State Nittany Lions.

 Early life

 Luketa was born in Edmonton, Alberta, and grew up in Ottawa's Heron Gate neighborhood.
 He was raised in a single parent household by his mother, who immigrated to Canada from the Democratic Republic of the Congo.
 When Luketa was 14 years old, he enrolled at Mercyhurst Preparatory School in Erie, Pennsylvania, for his final three years of high school.
 Luketa was rated a four-star recruit and committed to play college football at Penn State from over 40 scholarship offers.

 College career

 Luketa played mostly on special teams during his freshman season.
 He saw more significant playing time as a sophomore, and made 24 tackles with four passes broken up.
 Luketa was selected as a team captain going into his junior year and finished the season second on the team with 59 tackles along with 2.5 tackles for loss, a fumble recovery and three passes broken up.
 Luketa played both linebacker and defensive end as a senior, and was named to the third-team All-Big Ten Conference.
 Following the end of the season, he declared that he would be entering the 2022 NFL draft.